Skip to Content

 About the drive from Queenstown to Lake Tekapo

-This scenic route through Wanaka is a 268-kilometer (167 miles) journey that takes just over 3 hours without the detour to Mount Cook and 372 kilometers (231 miles) with it.
-To enjoy this road trip and see many of the best sights including Mount Cook and Wanaka, you really need at least 4 days spending two nights in Wanaka and two nights in Mount Cook.
-Of course, if you skip stopping in both towns the road trip takes between 4 to 7 hours depending on how often you stop.
+This second and incredibly scenic route through Wanaka is a 268-kilometer (167-mile) journey that takes just over 3 hours without the detour to Mount Cook and 372 kilometers (231 miles) with it.
+To enjoy this road trip and see many of the best sights, including Mount Cook and Wanaka, you really need at least 4 days, spending two nights in Wanaka and two nights in Mount Cook.

-If you would really prefer not to drive or rent a car in New Zealand, then one of the best ways to go is on this bus tour from Queenstown to Christchurch that will go through Lake Tekapo and makes several stops (including a long 4 hour one inside Mt Cook) many of which are mentioned below in this guide.
-From Lake Tekapo to Christchurch it is only an additional 2 hours and 40 minutes and you will have the bonus of knocking a few more towns off of your New Zealand list.
-Keep in mind though, that this tour takes the faster alternate route so you will not go through Arrowtown, Cardrona, or Wanaka.
+If you would really prefer not to drive or rent a car in New Zealand, then one of the best ways to visit is on this bus tour from Queenstown to Christchurch that will go through Lake Tekapo and makes several stops (including a long 4-hour one inside Mt Cook), many of which are mentioned below in this guide.

 Queenstown to Lake Tekapo FAQs